runyans7/fizzbuzz/README.md

-# Basic FizzBuzz to practive JS and JQuery
+# Basic FizzBuzz to practice JS and JQuery